rmottola/Arctic-Fox/toolkit/components/telemetry/docs/main-ping.rst

         subsessionLength: <number>, // the subsession length in seconds, monotonic },

-      childPayloads: {...}, // only present with e10s; a reduced payload from content processes
+      childPayloads: [...], // only present with e10s; reduced payloads from content processes, null on failure
+      simpleMeasurements: {...},

       // The following properties may all be null if we fail to collect them.
       histograms: {...},